 Clevelanders also contributed to the evolution of "be-bop" or "bop" jazz in the 1940s.
 Caesar Dameron, his brother, Tadd, and Freddie Webster were active in be-bop.
 At this time a number of local musicians relocated to New York City, while others, disillusioned by the continued national segregation of the musicians' locals, moved to Europe.
 The 1950s and 1960s witnessed the growth of "cool" jazz and the development of new instruments, such as the jazz guitar, along with a general surge in popularity and intellectual respectability thanks to the rise of college campus concerts and extensive commercial exposure by radio disc jockeys.
 An Oberlin College concert by Dave Brubeck in 1953 inaugurated the college boom, and the recorded version inspired other jazz LP albums.
 These in turn were played and vigorously promoted by local radio personalities such as Henry Pildner (WGAR) and especially Bill Randle (WERE).
 At the time such disc jockeys were their own musical programming directors, and Randle must be credited with being among the national leaders in popularizing recorded jazz (as well as pioneering in other forms, such as early ROCK 'N' ROLL).

-In the 1950s most of the nationally known jazz artists played at such Cleveland clubs as the Tia Juana on E. 105th St., the Loop Lounge at 612 Prospect, the Jazz Temple on E. 105th, Club Rendezvous at 97th and Cedar, GLEASON'S at E. 55th and Woodland, the Modern Jazz Room near the Central Market, the Cotton Club (originally E. 4th St., then Quincy-E. 71st St.), and the Theatrical on SHORT VINCENT.
+In the 1950s most of the nationally known jazz artists played at such Cleveland clubs as the Tia Juana on E. 105th St., the Loop Lounge at 612 Prospect, Winston Willis's Jazz Temple at 13141 Mayfield (near Euclid), Club Rendezvous at 97th and Cedar, GLEASON'S at E. 55th and Woodland, the Modern Jazz Room near the Central Market, the Cotton Club (originally E. 4th St., then Quincy-E. 71st St.), and the Theatrical on SHORT VINCENT.
 During the 1960s saxophonist Albert Ayler was a leader in the free jazz movement.
 Trumpeter Bill Hardman performed with Dizzy Gillespie and Charles Mingus; guitarist Jim Hall, a graduate of the CLEVELAND INSTITUTE OF MUSIC, became an internationally acclaimed artist; and traditional jazz trombonist Ralph Grugel provided the first live entertainment in the Cleveland FLATS.

 Jazz in Cleveland almost died in the 1970s.
 The only spot that regularly presented jazz was the Smiling Dog Saloon on W. 25th St. But by the early 1980s, 4 developments sparked a renaissance--the formation of the volunteer Northeast Ohio Jazz Society, the creation of an annual jazz festival at CUYAHOGA COMMUNITY COLLEGE, the signing-on of public radio station WCPN, and the organization of the Cleveland Jazz Orchestra.
 The Jazz Society became one of only 16 groups in the U.S. to share the largest grant in jazz history.
 The Tri-C Jazz Fest became "the nation's leading educational jazz festival."
 The Cleveland Jazz Orchestra became a nationally recognized repertory big band and WCPN began programming many hours of jazz.
 By the late 1980s, Clevelanders were making significant contributions to jazz education and preservation.
 Mark Gridley's Jazz Styles, History and Analysis became the nation's most popular introduction-to-jazz college textbook.
 Andrew Homzy, who grew up in suburban BROOKLYN, discovered the score to a monumental work by Charles Mingus.
 Representative Louis Stokes spearheaded an effort in Congress to preserve the archives of Duke Ellington and Oberlin College president Fred Starr led the drive by the Smithsonian Institution to transcribe recorded jazz classics.